microsoft/jacdac-dotnet/README.md

 # Jacdac .NET (Experimental)
+## ⚠️⚠️⚠️ This library is EXPERIMENTAL and subject to (breaking) changes. ⚠️⚠️⚠️

 **Jacdac** is a plug-and-play hardware/software stack for **microcontrollers** and their peripherals (sensors/actuators), with applications to rapid prototyping, making, and physical computing.

 This repository contains a **.NET 5** client library for the [Jacdac](https://aka.ms/jacdac) protocol.

 * **[Jacdac Documentation](https://aka.ms/jacdac/)**
 * Discussions at https://github.com/microsoft/jacdac/discussions